BCEs and valuing benefits against the lifetime allowance

 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.02 May 2016 Back to results
+They are based on our understanding of legislation at the date of publication.21 October 2019 Back to results

 The lifetime allowance is the amount of pension benefits that a member can take from a UK registered pension scheme without incurring a tax charge known as a lifetime allowance charge.